as-ideas/TransformerTTS/README.md

     --datadir /path/to/spectrograms/
     --logdir /logs/directory/
     --config /path/to/config_file.yaml
-    [--cleardir | optional flag, deletes all logs and weights from previous sessions]
+    [--reset_dir | optional flag, deletes all logs and weights from previous sessions]
 ```
 #### Resume training
 Simply target an existing log directory with ```--logdir``` to resume training.